Clarity (Jimmy Eat World album): Production

 After a week of pre-production, Jimmy Eat World began recording Clarity with Mark Trombino in May and June 1998; the band and Trombino shared the producer credit.
-They were aware of Trombino through his work with Boys Life and other acts the members liked.
-Capitol gave the band freedom to do what they wanted in the studio; this is attributed to the label having no interest in the band by this point.
+Capitol gave the band freedom to do what they wanted in the studio; this is attributed to the label having no interest in them by this point.
 Recording started at Sound City in Van Nuys, California, with assistant engineer Nick Raskulinecz.
 The band chose this studio because they had previously gotten good drum sounds on Static Prevails; however, due to its expensive rate, the band only recorded drum tracks there.
-They spent ten days here before moving to Clear Lake Audio in North Hollywood, California, where they overdubbed the songs over 40 days.
+They spent ten days here before moving to Clear Lake Audio in North Hollywood, California, where they recorded overdubs and tracked guitars over 40 days.
 During the process, the band slept on the office floor of their manager Jorge Hinojosa.
 Adkins said the studio atmosphere was ripe for experimenting; ideas were explored if they helped the songs.
 He added, "I would think a song was totally finished and then one of the guys in the band or [Trombino] would bring up an idea that really closed the deal".

 Jimmy Eat World approached the recording assuming they would not get the opportunity to make another album, and decided to include a variety of extra instrumentation.
 Adkins said while recording "Table for Glasses", the band learned "if you aren't doing a lot, it doesn't take a lot to get a big dynamic impact", citing the cello as a prime example.
 The band recorded two different drum sets for "Lucky Denver Mint", a first for the band.
 They liked the effect, and also used two sets on "Ten" and "Goodbye Sky Harbor".
 "Crush" was re-recorded during the sessions.
 Throughout the recording process, the band wrote more material, and made demos.
 Trombino mixed the songs at One on One South in Los Angeles, California, with assistant engineers Ron Rivera and Justin Smith, and at Music Grinder in Hollywood with assistant engineer Dean Fisher.
 Brian Gardner then mastered the album at Bernie Grundman Mastering in Hollywood.